 The Panel will shortlist applicants to a 'meet and greet' panel to further assess suitability and eligibility, and to ensure the individual understands the requirements including the transitional nature of the Program.
-Prior to meeting with prospective young people, their details are sent via the Commission to Communities to check against the CDHP and assessment of tenancy history.

 The Panel will recommend successful applicant(s) and the Program Coordinator will advise all referrers of the outcome of their application.